-6. Cableway Development
+d) Cableway Development

 Development of a cableway, which will take tourists to the top of the Northern Berg Escarpment.
 The project will serve as a Provincial Catalytic Project to attract more domestic and international visitors to the Drakensberg region.

-Feasibility Study Completed in 2013
+A Feasibility Study was completed in 2013 and an investor conference held.
+To date the project has not progressed.